-A popular TV presence on national and local cooking shows and a lauded cookbook author, Dupree says she's grown frustrated with U.S. Sen. Jim DeMint's decision to campaign everywhere else but South Carolina — seemingly confident in his chances against long-shot Democratic opponent Alvin Greene.
+A popular TV presence on cooking shows and a lauded cookbook author, Dupree says she’s grown frustrated with U.S. Sen. Jim DeMint’s decision to campaign everywhere else but South Carolina — seemingly confident in his chances against long-shot Democratic opponent Alvin Greene.

-"I'm asking the people of South Carolina to write in my name as a write-in candidate for the U.S. Senate against Jim DeMint," Dupree says.
-She announced her campaign on the shore of the Charleston Harbor, a location of particular concern to Dupree, due to DeMint's stalling on a grant sought by the State Ports Authority.
+“I’m asking the people of South Carolina to write in my name as a write-in candidate for the U.S. Senate against Jim DeMint,” Dupree said Wednesday afternoon, standing in front of the Charleston Harbor, which is of particular concern to Dupree due to DeMint’s stalling on a grant sought by the State Ports Authority.

-The last candidate to successfully run a write-in campaign was South Carolina's Strom Thurmond in 1954.
-If anyone would know the challenges and pitfalls of such a run, it would be Dupree's husband, historian and professor Jack Bass, who has authored a biography of the senator.
+The last candidate to successfully run a write-in campaign was South Carolina’s Strom Thurmond.
+If anyone would know the challenges and pitfalls of such a run, it would be Dupree’s husband, historian and professor Jack Bass, who has authored a biography of the senator.

 “I’m no Strom Thurmond,” she says.
 “The odds of that happening today are far greater, and I know that, too.
 But it’s a fight worth making that will enable us to show South Carolina’s real stuff to the nation.”

-Dupree is hiring campaign staff and told The New York Times she plans to spend up to $100,000 on the run, including advertising.
+Dupree is hiring campaign staff and told the New York Times she plans to spend up to $100,00 on the run, including advertising.

 “I want to cook his goose,” she says of DeMint.
 “And it’s time to bring home the bacon.”

-Beyond the cooking quips (Dupree offers several, and frankly we could stir up a few more), this is one woman whose had enough of DeMint's politics.
+Beyond the cooking quips (Dupree offers several, and frankly we could stir up a few ourselves), this is one angry woman.

+In early September, Sen. Lindsey Graham and Congressman Henry Brown came to Charleston to call attention to DeMint’s opposition to a $400,000 federal grant that would begin analysis on deepening the Charleston Harbor.
 Legislators often request money for specific projects back home in larger federal spending bills.
-Called earmarks, this spending has been DeMint's boogeyman, even though it accounts for a small amount of the budget compared to things like the military, Social Security, and Medicare.
+Called earmarks, this spending has been DeMint’s boogeyman, even though it accounts for a small amount compared to spending on things like the military, social security, and medicare.

-DeMint has said he's not standing in the way of the port earmark, but he's not supporting it either, leaving South Carolina as the only state port system without a piece of an upcoming spending bill.
-The Post and Courier (no liberal rag, to be sure) wrote an editorial critical of DeMint.
-And the earmark stalling was the final straw for Dupree, too.
+DeMint has said he’s not standing in the way of the port earmark, but supporters of the grant request say his lack of support has made the Charleston harbor the only port on the East Coast left out of an upcoming spending bill.
+The Charleston Post and Courier (no liberal rag, to be sure) wrote an editorial critical of DeMint.

-With a lack of any major challengers, this campaign season has found DeMint all over the nation, raising money and finding far-right support for a variety of conservatives willing to challenge moderate Republicans.
-DeMint's success in the GOP primaries has prompted some to call him a kingmaker and ponder his chances as a presidential candidate in 2012.
+With a lack of any major challengers, this campaign season has found DeMint all over the nation, raising money and finding far-right support for a variety of conservative challengers to moderate Republicans.
+His success in the GOP primaries has prompted some to label DeMint a kingmaker and wonder about his chances as a dark horse presidential candidate in 2012.